-- 11.1 The responsibilities of Module Tutors include the following: - i.
-To prepare and submit all required assessment task material in a timely manner, for purposes including internal and external moderation, printing, collation, and distribution to students. - ii.
-To attend all meetings of the Assessment Boards of which they are a member and to give attendance at such meetings priority over other commitments. - iii.
+- ii.
+To prepare and submit all required assessment task material in a timely manner, for purposes including internal and external moderation, printing, collation, and distribution to students. - iii.
 To ensure that accurate and genuine marks for the assessed work for which they are responsible, as moderated (where applicable) by internal and external examiners, and (where appropriate) the assessed work itself, are available to the Assessment Board in the agreed format by the due date as published in the academic calendar for the programme(s) concerned.